 The most expensive game board was made by designer, Sidney Mabell.
-It had a 23 carat board, and a diamond studded dice, and cost over $2,000,000!
+It had a 23-carat board and diamond-studded dice and cost over $2,000,000!

-It has been on over seven media platforms, in twenty languages.
-Since the launch, it has been downloaded over 10 million times.
+It has been on over seven media platforms in twenty languages.
+Since its launch, it has been downloaded over 10 million times.

 A board game was sent to space in 2007.